underscoretype/typeface-strings/README.md

 *Uses the input text to generate a new text of 500 characters based on Markov chains (somewhat sensible and looking **like** the input language, but not grammatically correct), then searches the 10 best results for target width of 15000 units*.
 Note that only the -s parameter allows for combining word combinations.

+`$ typestring myfont.ufo samplestrings.txt -sub substitution-examples.txt`

+*Will apply all substitutions from the text file before calculating widths.
+This allows you to simulate OpenType features and how they affect the outcome length.*

 ## Available parameters

 * `first parameter`: Path to UFO file